UNITED STATES

 Pursuant to the terms of a certain Collaborative Research Agreement, dated as of December 13, 2018, between the Company and UBC, pursuant to which the Company owns all rights, title and interests in and to any intellectual property, in addition to funding research at UBC, the Company is committed to make a one-time payment upon filing of any PCT patent application arising from the research.
 To date, one such payment has been made to UBC.

 Pursuant to the terms of a certain Contribution Agreement, dated as of November 1, 2018, between the Company and National Research Council Canada, as represented by its Industrial Research Assistance Program (NRC-IRAP), under certain circumstances contributions received, including the disposition of the underlying intellectual property developed in part with NRC-IRAP contributions, may become repayable.
+As of September 30, 2024, there have been no triggering events to cause a repayment.

 18

-BayMedica entered
+BayMedica entered into a patent license

-into a patent license agreement (“Patent License Agreement”) with a third party (the “Licensor”) on February
+agreement (“Patent License Agreement”) with a third party (the “Licensor”) on February 15, 2021.
+The Company

-15, 2021.
-The Company was required to begin making royalty payments to the Licensor based on net sales of licensed products in 2021 in
+was required to begin making royalty payments to the Licensor based on net sales of licensed products in 2021 in order to maintain an

-order to maintain an exclusive license.
-In December 2021, the Company amended the Patent License Agreement, which amendment included
+exclusive license.
+In December 2021, the Company amended the Patent License Agreement, which amendment included the deferral of the 2021

-the deferral of the 2021 minimum payments to 2022.
-As of June 30, 2023, the Company has paid $
+minimum payments to 2022.
+As of June 30, 2023, the Company had paid $

 19